infracamp/infracamp/docs/mission/index.md

 ---
-title: "Our Mission: Enterprise open source"
+title: "Better Software by sharing Know How"
 layout: scrollspy
-description: "Open Source must be free of political interest of companies."
----

-# Mission <small>better software by sharing know-how</small>
+description: |
     Software-quality largely depends on programming skills combined with the underlaying infrastructure/frameworks.
     This infrastructure is often mission-critical and should be safeguarded from single individual actions, bad judgement or commercial/political interest.
+---

 <div class="alert alert-info">
 Infracamp supports development of open-source frameworks and keeps them publicly available;